Nostradamus: Origins of The Prophecies

 One of his major prophetic sources was evidently the Mirabilis Liber of 1522, which contained a range of prophecies by Pseudo-Methodius, the Tiburtine Sibyl, Joachim of Fiore, Savonarola and others (his Preface contains 24 biblical quotations, all but two in the order used by Savonarola).
 This book had enjoyed considerable success in the 1520s, when it went through half a dozen editions, but did not sustain its influence, perhaps owing to its mostly Latin text (mixed with ancient Greek and modern French and Provençal), Gothic script and many difficult abbreviations.
-Nostradamus was one of the first to re-paraphrase these prophecies in French, which may explain why they are credited to him.
+Nostradamus was one of the first to rephrase these prophecies in French, which may explain why they are credited to him.
 Modern views of plagiarism did not apply in the 16th century; authors frequently copied and paraphrased passages without acknowledgement, especially from the classics.
 The latest research suggests that he may in fact have used bibliomancy for this—randomly selecting a book of history or prophecy and taking his cue from whatever page it happened to fall open at.

 Further material was gleaned from the De honesta disciplina of 1504 by Petrus Crinitus, which included extracts from Michael Psellos's De daemonibus, and the De Mysteriis Aegyptiorum (Concerning the mysteries of Egypt), a book on Chaldean and Assyrian magic by Iamblichus, a 4th-century Neo-Platonist.
-Latin versions of both had recently been published in Lyon, and extracts from both are paraphrased (in the second case almost literally) in his first two verses, the first of which is appended to this article.
+Latin versions of both had recently been published in Lyon, and extracts from both are paraphrased (in the second case, almost literally) in his first two verses, the first of which is appended to this article.
 While it is true that Nostradamus claimed in 1555 to have burned all of the occult works in his library, no one can say exactly what books were destroyed in this fire.

 Only in the 17th century did people start to notice his reliance on earlier, mainly classical sources.
 (Note: Anonymous letters to the Mercure de France in August and November 1724 drew specific public attention to the fact (Anonyme) Lettre critique sur la personne et sur les écrits de Michel Nostradamus, Mercure de France, août et novembre 1724.)

-Nostradamus's reliance on historical precedent is reflected in the fact that he explicitly rejected the label "prophet" (i.e. a person having prophetic powers of his own) on several occasions:
+Nostradamus's reliance on historical precedent is reflected in the fact that he explicitly rejected the label "prophet" (i.e., a person having prophetic powers of his own) on several occasions:

 Although, my son, I have used the word prophet, I would not attribute to myself a title of such lofty sublimity.